Hamilton, Missouri

-Hamilton is a city in northern Caldwell County, Missouri, and is part of the Kansas City metropolitan area within the United States.
+Hamilton is a city in northern Caldwell County, Missouri, and is within the United States.
 The population was 1,690 at the 2020 census.
 It is known as the hometown of James Cash Penney, who built a large apparel-related business, J. C. Penney, and the hometown of Jenny Doan, who has built a large quilting-related business, Missouri Star Quilt Co.